Aman-Raj-Singh-106/AMAN/README.md

 # AMAN
-This is my first Git Repo
+This is my first Git Repo.
+Author-Aman Raj Singh